Andrew Revkin: Songwriter and musician

-Revkin is a multi-instrumentalist and songwriter who leads a Hudson Valley roots ensemble called Breakneck Ridge Revue.
-He performed frequently with Pete Seeger between 2003 and 2014 and was a member of Uncle Wade, a blues-roots band.
-His first album, A Very Fine Line, featuring guest contributions by Dar Williams, Mike Marshall and Bruce Molsky, was released in November, 2013.
+Revkin is a multi-instrumentalist and songwriter who led a Hudson Valley roots ensemble called Breakneck Ridge Revue.
+He was also a member of Uncle Wade, a blues-roots band.
+Revkin performed frequently with the folk singer (and environmentalist) Pete Seeger from 1996 until Seeger's death in 2014.

+Revkin's first album, A Very Fine Line, featuring guest contributions by Dar Williams, Mike Marshall and Bruce Molsky, was released in November, 2013.